Capri one day itinerary: how to spend a perfect day

 Capri is a gorgeous island along the Amalfi Coast with blue water, grottos, a famous chair lift, luxury shops, and plenty of restaurants with jaw-dropping views.
 No wonder celebrities like to vacation here.
-In this blog post I will share the ultimate Capri one day itinerary to help you plan a fantastic trip here.
+In this Capri one day itinerary, I’ll show you exactly how to spend one day on the island.
 This post contains affiliate links.
 When you make a purchase I may get a small commission at no extra cost to you.
 Find out more here.

 The chair lift was one of my favorite activities and it should definitely be on your Capri day trip itinerary.
 The chair lift is in Anacapri, so if you come to Capri by boat, either in the Marina Grande or Marina Piccola, you need to take the bus or taxi to Anacapri.